eklui/Passwordmanager/README.md

-# Passwordmanager

-This passwordmanager is code from internet combined.
 I dont take any credit from this!